waratuman/waratuman.github.com/_posts/2010-06-02-vectors_in_ada.markdown

 [Project Euler](http://projecteuler.net/).
 The first two problems were pretty straightforward when it came to the implementation.
-The third problem was a little more complicated because the solution that I choose to implement required the use of a vector as I did not know the number of elements that would need stored in an array before run-time.
-As it turns out this was more difficult than I had imagined because Google either failed to turn up any results for 'vector ada example' that gave an example of how to actually use them.
+The third problem was a little more complicated because the solution that I choose to implement required the use of a vector, as I did not know the number of elements that would need stored in an array before run-time.
+It turns out this was more difficult than I had imagined because Google either failed to turn up any results for 'vector ada example' that gave an example of how to actually use them.
 So this post will remedy that and give the internet at least one example